Whitlam Essay Residency

 The Whitlam home at 32 Albert Street was an integral part of how Gough and Margaret connected with their community.
 Constituents were invited in to discuss matters of concern, and political functions and celebrations were a regular feature in the living room and backyard.

-During the residency, participants will be invited to share their work, either at an evening Salon event open to the Cabramatta and Western Sydney arts communities, the Whitlam family and other dignitaries, or at an Author Talk for students at a local public school.
-Residents will be programmed into their residency week according to which event suits their skillset and area of focus.
+During the residency, participants will be invited to share their work at an evening Salon event open to the Cabramatta and Western Sydney arts communities, the Whitlam family and other dignitaries.

 Uninterrupted time to write, feedback sessions, and the companionship of your fellow writers.

-The opportunity to participate in an evening Salon event or Author Talk for local students, sharing your work with the local community.
+The opportunity to participate in an evening Salon event, sharing your work with the local community.

 Your travel costs reimbursed.